Saddle Mountain (Clatsop County, Oregon): History

 In modern time, the mountain has been viewed and described by a variety of European and American explorers.
 Beginning in 1788, these explorers included British captain John Meares, Lewis and Clark in 1805, and the Wilkes Expedition in 1841.
 Meares named the peak Mont de la Selle in 1788.

 Access

 The hike to the taller of the two peaks is a 6 mi round trip consisting of challenging terrain.
 Elevation gain is 1603 ft and leads to a 360-degree view to the Pacific Ocean, Cascade Mountain peaks such as Mount Hood, Mount St. Helens, Mount Rainier, Mount Adams, and other peaks in the Coast Range.
 The lower peak—elevation 3200 ft— to the east and south does not have trail access.
 The trail is steep at times along rock outcroppings, but does offer views that include wildflowers in bloom in the springtime.
-Beside the trailhead is a picnic area and a primitive walk-in campground.
+Beside the trailhead is a picnic area.

 Saddle Mountain is 7 mi off U.S. Route 26 about 65 mi west of Portland.
 The access road to the mountain and state park is paved.
 The area contains dense forests of spruce and hemlock, and some ancient lava flows.